The 7 Lamps of Civilisation

 They are the bedrock that enables democracy to function and yet these principles have become anathema to politicians charged with a duty to protect them.
 In fact, many in public office have developed a taste for lying, divisiveness, coercion, and fraud.
 These failings are nothing new, however, their practice has become more blatant and aggressive, largely because there is little or no effective retribution.

 Even with unprecedented access, the ability to communicate relatively freely is making only minor or short-lived differences to the quality of people’s lives.

 Over recent decades, the development of high technology has accelerated, especially in the fields of biotech, quantum supremacy, pharmacology, AI/robotics, and energy generation, harvesting and storage.
 Simultaneously, communications systems have advanced exponentially, instantly connecting people all over the globe, proliferating ideas, and activism.
 Within the framework of capitalism, all these platforms and networks are financially driven through privately controlled organisations.
 Paradoxically, in spite of these astonishing technological advances, we are experiencing significant regressions in social architecture exacerbated by climate breakdown, political autocracy, corruption, resource starvation, genocide and economically motivated warfare, entrenched poverty, and unbridled inequality.
 All these negative impacts are avoidable and yet nation-states, most usually the politicians that control them, show varying degrees of reluctance to address these issues when doing so would certainly contribute to the enrichment of humanity as a whole.

-With these contentious issues in play, it’s no great challenge to conclude, on the balance of probability, humanity is at the cusp of a triangulation of marker events likely to precipitate significant social re-alignment not only in Britain but also globally.
+With these contentious issues in play, it’s no great challenge to conclude, on the balance of probability, that humanity is at the cusp of a triangulation of marker events likely to precipitate significant social re-alignment not only in Britain but also globally.

 It seems to me that tides are running inexorably towards revolution.